MGMalecki/PA_tails_pipeline/README.md

-This pipeline should work with ungzipped fastq files located in directories fastq_R1/ fastq_R2/ This pipeline should still need genome indexes for human genome/transcriptome made with bowtie or STAR to be put in designated folders
+This pipeline should work with ungzipped fastq files located in directories fastq_R1/ fastq_R2/ This pipeline should still need genome indexes for human genome/transcriptome made with bowtie or STAR to be put in designated folders.

+fasta/index_bowtie_transcriptome/prot_coding_
+fasta/index_bowtie_genome/GRCh38_primary_genome
+fasta/index_masked_genome_star/

-All genome sequences and gtf file to generate STAR intex were from https://www.gencodegenes.org/human/ fasta/index_bowtie_transcriptome/prot_coding_ fasta/index_bowtie_genome/GRCh38_primary_genome fasta/
+All genome sequences and .gtf file to generate STAR intex were from https://www.gencodegenes.org/human/

 For transcriptome file I used "gencode.v47.pc_transcripts.fa" and prefix "prot_coding_" example code: